 Welcome to the URAL Motorcycling Family!
-Your Ural has been built by the Irbit Motorcycle Factory in Russia and distributed by Irbit Motorworks of America, the United States affiliate of the Irbit Motorcycle Factory.
+Your Ural has been built by the Irbit Motorcycle Factory in Russia and distributed by the Australian affiliate of the Irbit Motorcycle Factory, Ural Australia Pty Ltd.

-This Ural motorcycle conforms to all applicable US Federal Motor Vehicle Safety Standards and US Environmental Protection Agency regulations effective on the date of manufacture.
+This Ural motorcycle conforms to all applicable Australian motor vehicle Design Rule (ADR) Standards effective on the date of manufacture.

-This manual covers the Ranger, Tourist, and T models from 2014 to 2016 and has been prepared to acquaint you with the operation, care and maintenance of your motorcycle and to provide you with important safety information.
+This manual covers the Ranger, Tourist and cT models and has been prepared to acquaint you with the operation, care and maintenance of your motorcycle and to provide you with important safety information.
 Follow these instructions carefully for maximum motorcycle performance and for your personal motorcycling safety and pleasure.
 It is critical that a beginning sidecar driver becomes thoroughly familiar with the special operating characteristics of sidecar outfit before venturing out on the busy roads.